Robin-WZQ/Chinese-Landscape-Painting-Style-Transfer/README.md

 ## Experiments
 These models were trained in machine with NVIDIA TITAN X 11gb GPU.
 I trained it in 100 epoches and bachsize is 1.
 More details please see in my code.

+## Future Work
+Done!
+In the future, I will continue to study related topics.
+In my recent chat with painters, I got new inspiration about the style-transfer and generation of traditional Chinese painting, involving many tasks such as learning semantic segmentation, dataset establishment and so on.
+I hope I can realize it within a year.